elisilk/qr-code-component/README.md

 ## Acknowledgments

 I definitely want to acknowledge [Kevin Powell](https://www.kevinpowell.co/).
 Kevin's email newsletter inspired me to give Frontend Mentor a try, and his YouTube video of another Frontend Mentor challenge was the model I used to develop my own solution to this challenge.

+And thank you [@Ezekiel225](https://www.frontendmentor.io/profile/Ezekiel225) for leaving me [super helpful feedback with some concrete suggestions for improvement](https://www.frontendmentor.io/solutions/card-component-using-bem-and-css-custom-properties-4MgLuLV-0M).